 Students complete their purchases by swiping their Charge Card.
 The Charge Card can be loaded with cash before school and at recess Monday to Friday, and lunchtimes Monday and Thursday.

 In an effort to support sustainability and reduce unnecessary waste we request that students bring waste-free lunches to school.
-Students are encouraged to take home all wrappings and non-recyclable items.

 UNIFORM AND PERSONAL PRESENTATION